vishnuram1999/audits/Checklist.md

     - [ ] [Risk](https://samczsun.com/the-dangers-of-surprising-code/) of using the `safe` functions of ERC token contracts while executing `Receiver` functions.

 - [ ] Look over the project's tests + code coverage and look deeper at areas lacking coverage

-- [ ] Do another review from the perspective of every actor in the threat model

 - [ ] Run static analyzers ([Slither](https://github.com/crytic/slither)) and linting tools([solhint](https://github.com/protofire/solhint)) on the project to validate teh security and style guide